At COP30 in Brazil, countries plan to armor themselves against a warming world

 In translation: Many countries represented at COP30, as the conference is called, agree that the world’s wealthy nations need to cough up billions of dollars in additional funding so that poorer countries can armor themselves against climate-driven disaster.
 That’s because the world’s richest countries are disproportionately responsible for causing climate change, by emitting the lion’s share of historical greenhouse gases, while countries that did little to contribute to the crisis are least prepared to face it.

-But actually pledging that money is a different story — even for the European Union, which is widely recognized as the global leader on climate action among developed nations.
-The success of COP30, in the eyes of many leaders of developing countries, depends on attaching hard, written numbers to these gestures of goodwill.
+But actually pledging that money is a different story — even for the EU, which is widely recognized as the global leader on climate action among developed nations.
+The success of COP30, in the eyes of many leaders of developing countries, depends on attaching hard numbers to these gestures of goodwill.

-“We really need more resources for adaptation,” said Giovanna Valverde Stark, special advisor on climate change for the Ministry of Foreign Affairs in Costa Rica, midway through the final week of deliberations on Wednesday.
+“We really need more resources for adaptation,” said Giovanna Valverde Stark, special advisor on climate change for the Ministry of Foreign Affairs in Costa Rica, midway through the final week of deliberations on Wednesday (the two-week conference, which began November 10, ends on Friday).
 “For all developing countries, increasing the adaptation fund and the provisions is extremely important.”

 But delivering on a goal like adaptation funding — a target growing more important as climate-fueled extreme weather events cause billions of dollars in damages every year — is easier said than done when one of the world’s wealthiest players, the United States, is nowhere to be found.